 Usually, my husband and I roll pretty well.
-I am the planner.
+I am a planner.
 He is the king of spontaneity.
 Together, we operate with a base plan that can deviate to some extremes.
 At a point, there is a readjustment and the plan returns to its original roots.
 That process happens many times during a trip.
 It seems to fit our likes and expectations.

-Ahh, lets say the place was dormant, the flower fields were ‘hidden’ somewhere and the Mission was already closed.
+Ahh, let’s say the place was dormant, the flower fields were ‘hidden’ somewhere and the Mission was already closed.
 So, we decided to drive east to Solvang and pass the night there.